alexjvr1/R.temp/ddRADpipeline.md

 ```

-####Number of reads per sample mm1 vs mm2
 ![alt txt][mm12]
 [mm12]:https://cloud.githubusercontent.com/assets/12142475/8669041/60e2f46e-2a11-11e5-8567-872465ad11d4.png

+####Figure 1: Number of reads per sample mm1 vs mm2
-If some samples are losing and others are gaining reads, this means reads are moving between samples.
+If some samples are losing and others are gaining reads (as in this graph), this means reads are moving between samples.
+This should be avoided, and indicates the threshold at which mm should be set.
+In this case (*Rana temporaria* H01), 2mm are too many.

-For the *Rana temporaria* data set, the optimal is to allow 1 mismatch in the barcode + Restriction site:

-- graph of mm1 vs mm2
+*For the Rana temporaria data set, I will use 5bp barcode + Restriction recognition site (9bp total) for demultiplexing, and allow 1mm.

 ####2. *Demultiplex samples using 5bp barcode + RE*